The Voice Portugal season 13

 The thirteenth season of The Voice Portugal is a talent show broadcast on RTP1, which premiered on 21 September 2025.
 Fernando Daniel, Sara Correia, and Sónia Tavares all returned as coaches from the previous season.
 Coaching duo Calema joined the panel this season, replacing Nininho Vaz Maia.
 Catarina Furtado returned as the main hostess and Maria Petronilho returned as the backstage hostess.

+Rafael Alves from Team Sónia won the competition on 4 January 2026, marking Sónia Tavares' first win as a coach on the show.
+With Alves' win, he became the first artist in the history of the main version of the show to have a coach blocked in their audition (Calema blocked Sara).
+In addition, Tavares became the second female coach on the main version of the show to mentor a winner, after Marisa Liz.